 Stiglitz earned a full scholarship to Amherst College, where he originally had his heart set on physics.
-But he soon recognized that a degree in economics would be the best way for him to tackle social inequality.
-And so he began working on his PhD at the elite Massachusetts Institute of Technology.
+He later realized that a degree in economics would be the best way for him to tackle social inequality, so he began working on his PhD at the elite Massachusetts Institute of Technology.

-After studying (and living through) recessions, depressions and financial crises, Stiglitz succeeded in undermining the presumption that markets always work.
-He said this was because they operate on imperfect, or ‘asymmetric’ information - in other words, markets in which one party has better, or more information than the other.
+After studying, and living through, recessions, depressions and financial crises, Stiglitz succeeded in undermining the presumption that markets always work.
+To him, it’s because they operate on imperfect or asymmetric information – in other words, markets in which one party has better or more information than the other.
 This, in Stiglitz’s view, was a primary contributor to economic inequality.
 The research won him the Nobel Prize in 2001, shared with George Akerlof and Michael Spence.
-Together they defined an alternative school, which changed the field profoundly.
+Together they defined an alternative school of thought which changed the field profoundly.

 Is globalization responsible for suffering?

-With the help of his Nobel-winning economic framework, Stiglitz uncovered many more gaps in our system - and found possible solutions to plug them.
-He swings back and forth from studying micro economies to macro economies.
-"Because different countries are in different situations", he says, "and we need basic norms that apply to everywhere."
+With the help of his Nobel-winning economic framework, Stiglitz uncovered more gaps in the system and found possible solutions to fill them.
+He swings back and forth from studying microeconomics to macroeconomics.
+"Different countries are in different situations and we need basic norms that apply to everywhere," he says.

-Stiglitz is not a defender of globalization, and knows it can be responsible for humanitarian suffering.
 "Developing countries need to be able to pursue their development.
-So in my mind, for instance, we need global rules about climate change, to say: If you pollute, you can’t trade.
+So in my mind, we need global rules about climate change, to say if you pollute, you can’t trade.
 You can’t sell us goods produced in your factories that are contributing to global warming."

-If you ask Stiglitz how he stays focused on all the different issues of our future economy, he remembers one moment in his life: Washington D.C, August 28th 1963.
-Stiglitz was one of 250,000 people who stood in front of the Lincoln Memorial to hear Martin Luther King declare his famous words, "I have a dream".
+If you ask Stiglitz how he stays focused on all the different issues of our future economy, he remembers refers to one pivotal moment in his life.
+Washington D.C., August 28, 1963.
+Stiglitz was one of 250,000 people who stood in front of the Lincoln Memorial to hear Martin Luther King declare his famous words "I have a dream."

 What’s the most important thing for people to learn?

-This moment of emotional introspection is quickly interrupted by his assistant; a meeting with some other professors is next on the agenda.
-The workaholic takes his last moment to give advice to the young, and shares an important message he received from his parents.
+This moment of emotional introspection is quickly interrupted by his assistant, a meeting with some other professors is next on the agenda.
+The workaholic takes his last moment to give advice to the younger generation and shares an important message he received from his parents.

 Why do countries have to find better ways to grow?